yanovsiannikov/spacex-launch-info/README.md

 ###### Working things :

 - List of upcoming launches with countdown
+- List of All launches (including past)
+- Filter by year and rocket

 ###### Things to do :

-- Filter by year, rocket, launch-site
 - Auth with user profile
 - Follows to launches

+*Optional*

+- Filter by launch-site
 - push/sms notification